-Depression comes in different forms and for many different reasons, I personally never liked to be medicated with antidepressants, I found they just made me feel more numb and part of my sadness was caused by the inability to feel.
+Depression and a low mood, comes in different forms and for many different reasons, I personally never liked to be medicated with antidepressants.
+I found they just made me feel more numb and part of my sadness was caused by the inability to feel.
 So I was forced to find a holistic solution, I made a list years ago that I try to abide by.
 A list of all the things I need to do each day so I stay out of the clutches of depression.
 Some days I fail, for no reason at all, I’m overcome with sadness.
 I guess this is ok, I reassess if I’ve been sticking to my guidelines to avoid these low moods and I implement some changes.

 I’ve lost friends, missed experiences, lost lovers, and lost days and weeks of my life because of low moods.
 My list has helped pull me out of the waters and enjoy days, weeks and even months without sadness.
 I hope something on this list can help you too, if you are still reading it’s because you want help.
 I must insist, if you are feeling that you want to end your life, please seek immediate help from one of the helplines I’ve listed below, if your sadness is ongoing for no reason and lasts weeks or months then seek medical help.